 Talent configuring the irradiation and excitation.

-Remove the lid from the dish with the plant and place it under the objective lens [1].
+Remove the lid from the dish containing the plant and place it under the objective lens [1].
 Check the fluorescence signal from the plant, then wait for approximately 30 minutes in the dark until the plants are adapted to the new environmental conditions [2].

 Talent placing the dish on the stage.